All-Pro: Associated Press

 The AP began selecting All-Pros in 1940, and is the longest running annual selector of the top NFL players.
 The All-Pro Team is an annual selection of the best players in the NFL by position as selected by a national panel of AP media members.
 Unlike selection to the Pro Bowls, votes are cast for outstanding players by position without consideration for whether the player competes in the American Football Conference (AFC) or National Football Conference (NFC).

 The first team consists of the top one or two players at each position; the second team consists of the runners-up at each position.
-One player is selected at quarterback, fullback, tight end, center, punter, place kicker, and kick returner, while two players are selected at running back, wide receiver, offensive tackle, offensive guard, outside linebacker, inside/middle linebacker, defensive end, defensive tackle, cornerback, and safety.
+One player is selected at quarterback, fullback, tight end, center, punter, kicker, and return specialist, while two players are selected at running back, wide receiver, offensive tackle, offensive guard, outside linebacker, inside/middle linebacker, defensive end, defensive tackle, cornerback, and safety.
 In 2016, for the first time, the AP picked specific positions on the offensive line, a "flex" player on offense, and a fifth defensive back.
-In 2020, the “flex” position was discontinued and replaced with a 3rd wide receiver slot.
-Beginning with the 2022 season, voters list choices for both the First and Second Teams; prior to 2022, voters only listed candidates for the First Team, with the Second Team made up of the runners-up (if any) at that position.
+In 2020, the "flex" position was discontinued and replaced with a third wide receiver slot.
+Beginning with the 2022 season, voters list choices for both the first and second teams; prior to 2022, voters only listed candidates for the first team, with the second team made up of the runners-up (if any) at that position.

 The AP claims that the selection panel is a national one, but some NFL media markets such as Detroit, a city that has had an NFL team since 1934, do not have a vote.